-STUDY 2: "MAKES YOU STRONG" FRAME UNDERMINES CONSUMPTION AND EVALUATION OF TASTE
+STUDY 2: "MAKES YOU STRONG" FRAME UNDERMINES CONSUMPTION AND TASTE EVALUATION

-Our second study had two main goals.
+Our second study has two main goals.
 First, we test whether preschoolers experience healthy-framed foods as less tasty and therefore decrease their consumption.
-We predict that presenting the food as instrumental to achieving the health goal undermines the food's perceived taste, and the result is lower consumption.
+We predict that presenting the food as instrumental to achieving the health goal undermines the food's perceived taste and that the result is lower consumption.
 Second, we examine whether the effect of reduced consumption is replicable among younger children (ages 3-4).

 As before, we operationalized the health goal as "being strong."
-To verify children this age understand the term "healthy" similarly to the older group, we asked 26 children (age range: 3.5-4.5 years, 52% female) what they think and know about healthy eating.
-Thirty-nine percent indicated eating healthy means being strong/good for you/makes you grow, 29% indicated it means eating vegetables or fruits (with some overlap with the first category, such that some children indicated healthy eating means being strong and eating vegetables), 18% did not give an answer, 7% gave various answers ("cereal," "soup"), and 7% said they did not know.
-Thus the most frequent interpretation of healthy is being strong and energetic (39%), followed by eating vegetables (29%).
+To verify that children of these ages understand the term "healthy" similarly to the older group, we asked 26 children (age range: 3.5-4.5 years, 52% female) what they think and know about healthy eating.
+Thirty-nine percent indicated that eating healthy means "being strong"/"good for you"/"makes you grow," 29% indicated it means "eating vegetables or fruits" (with some overlap with the first category, such that some children indicated healthy eating means being strong and eating vegetables), 18% did not give an answer, 7% gave various answers ("cereal," "soup"), and 7% said they did not know.
+Thus the most frequent interpretation of healthy is being strong and energetic.

-To test our predictions, the main study we conducted was similar to our first study, with several modifications.
+To test our predictions, we conducted a study similar to our first study, with several modifications.
 First, we included post-eating liking measures to assess taste perception.
 Second, because in study 1 yummy and control messages had similar effects on consumption, we compared a message containing only health information with a control message that did not present the crackers as instrumental.
 In particular, unlike study 1, in which the control condition did not present any message, in this study, the control condition presented a similar message to the one in the health condition, but without presenting the crackers as instrumental.